gvwilson/thirdbit/fiction/maddy-roo/index.md

 she had absolutely nothing to worry about.

 *Bing!
 Bing!
 Bing!*
-The bots that surrounded them chimed musically.
-Their lights began to flicker as they woke up.
+The bots that surrounded them chimed musically, their lights flickering as they woke up.
 "Aright,"
 Maddy said breathlessly.
 "Let's go."